seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 });
 {% endhighlight %}

 Behind the scenes `pipe()` method subscribes all the required listeners and calls the appropriate methods to provide a continuous flow of data between the streams so that the destination stream isn’t overwhelmed by the readable one.
-It also returns an instance of the writable stream, so we can build a chain of piped duplex (both readable and writable) streams:
+This method also returns an instance of the writable stream, so we can build a chain of piped duplex (both readable and writable) streams:

 {% highlight php %}
 <?php